The Way of Being

 Logic, method, and content has the following functions.
 It extends the concept of logic to (i) fact and inference (ii) the certain and the less than certain cases (in a manner that is a definite enhancement over what is sometimes called ‘argument’).
 It fills in the range of metaphysics.
 It shows logic and metaphysics to be the same.
 It shows metaphysics (and logic) to be self-contained (as far as possible and in what sense).

-Epistemology, ethics (value), and cosmology are treated and developed as part of metaphysics.
+Epistemology, theory of value, and cosmology (in a new cosmology) are treated and developed as part of metaphysics.
 Epistemology is part of metaphysics because knowledge is part of the world, and it is important in metaphysics as founding.
 Ethics is part of metaphysics as agency is part of the world, and it is important to agency, choice, particularly the question “what should we do”, generally, and in relation to realization.
+Ethics is also important as part of being—it is not epitheory—and essential in informing epistemic criteria (which stands against a common received notion that knowledge criteria are pure—intrinsic to knowledge itself).
 Cosmology is a working out of the metaphysics, especially in relation to the question “what is in the world and what is its nature?”
 Here, cosmology includes but far exceeds classical philosophical cosmology and modern physical cosmology—which is a consequence of the demonstrated real or ultimate metaphysics.

 1.3.3.2.1 Introduction